 - Pray with your child about their struggles, about giving their frustrations over to God.
-Let them ask him for help, dig down and find things to be grateful for, and bask in His great love and acceptance for their limitations.
+Let them ask Him for help, dig down and find things to be grateful for, and bask in His great love and acceptance regardless of their limitations.

 - Make sure books for all learning levels are available.

 - Make sure books for their interests are available.

 - Make sure you have illustrated books–they’re more engaging for struggling readers.